MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-tooling-intro.md

 Make sure to select **Save** to show your list of suggested questions in the Q&A visual.

 > [!NOTE]
 > The suggested questions will show up for all instances of the Q&A visual.
-It is not possible to create a seperate set of suggestions for each Q&A visual.
+It is not possible to create a separate set of suggestions for each Q&A visual.
 >
 >